aosabook/500lines/modeller/chapter.md

 Each type of `Node` defines its own behavior for rendering itself and for any other necessary interactions.
 The `Node` keeps track of important data about itself: translation matrix, scale matrix, color, etc. Multiplying the node's translation matrix by its scaling matrix gives the transformation matrix from the node's model coordinate space to the world coordinate space.
-The node also stores an Axis Aligned Bounding Box (AABB).
+The node also stores an axis-aligned bounding box (AABB).
 We'll see more about AABBs when we discuss selection below.

 The simplest concrete implementation of `Node` is a *primitive*.
 A primitive is a single solid shape that can be added the scene.
 In this project, the primitives are `Cube` and `Sphere`.
 `````````````````````````````````````````` {.python}